t4ol1n/tif/examples/jaxrs-jms-http/README.txt

 5) Cleaning up
 ---------------------------------------
+  * Press ^C in the server and broker windows to stop the running processes
-To remove the code generated from the WSDL file and the .class files, run "mvn clean".
+  * To remove the code generated from the WSDL file and the .class files, run:
+> mvn clean